banqnmymatz/ManaMinder-VanillaPlus/README.md

 * Added Scroll of Mana Channeling

 ### Known bugs ###

 - Having too many items on the active list will mess up order selection arrows for later entries.

+### Credits ###

 Fork created specifically for vanilla+ server https://vanillaplus.org/ by Scyn in-game.
+Special thanks to GritUI for the original addon.
+All credits for the original files goes to them.
-Special thanks to Lokiy for showing me the inner workings of the addon and bug-fixing.
+Special thanks to Lokiy for showing me the inner workings of the addon and how to fix my bugs.